kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 ## Design Details

-We will add the logic to terminate pod on the basis of application container status, restart policy and exit code of application containers in `computePodActions` of kuberuntime manager. `computePodAction` is called by pod worker during pod sync.
+We will add the logic to terminate pod on the basis of keystone container status, restart policy and exit code of keystone container in `computePodActions` of kuberuntime manager. `computePodAction` is called by pod worker during pod sync.

 ```